tsgates/arch-wiki-markdown/wiki/Mutt.md

 Explanation: when Mutt starts, it will first source the result of the password decryption, that's why it will prompt for a passphrase.
 Then all passwords will be stored in memory in specific variables for the time Mutt runs.
-Then when a folder-hook is called, is sets the imap_pass variable to the variable holding the appropriate password.
-When switching account, the imap_pass variable will be set to another variable holding another password, etc.
+Then, when a folder-hook is called, it sets the imap_pass variable to the variable holding the appropriate password.
+When switching accounts, the imap_pass variable will be set to another variable holding another password, etc.

 If you use external tools like OfflineIMAP and msmtp, you need to set up